Terms

 Loan servicing was traditionally held within banks.
 Once loans were repackaged into securities and sold, the servicing of loans became less profitable.
 As a result, loan servicing became a separate business line and technology became crucial in managing the record-keeping burden.

-READ MORE Market Proxy What it is How it Works Popularity
+READ MORE UST What it is How it Works Application

 Loan Servicing Example